Pangjiping/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 * `system_disk_snapshot_policy_id` - (Optional, Available in 1.177.0+) The system disk snapshot policy id.
 * `cpu_policy` - (Optional, Available in 1.177.0+) Kubelet cpu policy.
 For Kubernetes 1.12.6 and later, its valid value is either `static` or `none`.
 Default to `none` and modification is not supported.
 * `kubelet_configuration` - (Optional, Available in 1.180.0+) Kubelet configuration parameters for worker nodes.
 Detailed below.
 More information in [Kubelet Configuration](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/).
+* `rollout_policy` - (Optional, Available in 1.180.0+) Rollout policy is used to specify the strategy when the node pool is rolling update.
+  * `max_unavailable` - (Optional, Available in 1.180.0+) Maximum number of unavailable nodes during rolling upgrade.
+The value of this field should be greater than `0`, and if it's set to a number less than or equal to `0`, the default setting will be used.

 #### tags